 By Liz Carlson

 Without a doubt, the best time of the year to visit Córdoba, Andalucía is in May.
-Less than 2 hours from Madrid on the high speed train and situated between all of the beautiful cities of southern Spain, Granada, Sevilla, and Málaga, Córdoba is one of the most picturesque and oldest cities in Spain, the capital of the Islamic caliphate in the Middle Ages
+Less than two hours from Madrid on the high speed train and situated between all of the beautiful cities of southern Spain, Granada, Sevilla, and Málaga, Córdoba is one of the most picturesque and oldest cities in Spain, the capital of the Islamic caliphate in the Middle Ages

 1. Batalla de las Flores: To mark the beginning of a month of festivals there is a parade of flower covered floats throughout the city, with many people in costume and in the traditional gypsy dress.
-For the “Battle of the Flowers” they throw hundreds of thousands of flowers from the floats to the crowds of people.
+For the Battle of the Flowers they throw hundreds of thousands of flowers from the floats to the crowds of people.

-2. Cruces de Mayo: The “May Crosses” festival is usually in the beginning of May, and it consists of dozens of big crosses made of flowers set up around the city.
-The brotherhoods (cofradía) of churches around the city compete to see who has the most beautiful cross.
+2. Cruces de Mayo: The May Crosses festival is usually in the beginning of May and it consists of dozens of big crosses made of flowers set up around the city.
+The brotherhoods (cofradía) of churches compete to see who has the most beautiful cross.
 They set up outdoor bars next to the crosses and serve drinks and snacks and play music, usually flamenco.
-There are maps available of where all the crosses are around the city, and it’s fun to hop around and visit them all, drinking wine, eating the famous salmorejo (Córdoba’s gazpacho) and attempting to dance sevillanas with the locals.
+There are maps available of where all the crosses are around the city, and it’s fun to hop around and visit them, drinking wine, eating the famous salmorejo (Córdoba’s gazpacho), and attempting to dance sevillanas with the locals.

-3. Cata del Vino Montilla: Also known as Montilla -Moriles, Every year Córdoba hosts a wine tasting festival for white wines from its region for a few days.
+3. Cata del Vino Montilla: Also known as Montilla -Moriles, every year Córdoba hosts a wine tasting festival for white wines from its region for a few days.
 Montilla is just south of the city of Córdoba and is world renown for its dry white wines.
 Enjoying a tasting of the chilled white wines on a hot spring night is a great way to pass an evening with friends as well as getting to know the local wines.